duskcus/laravel_11_webshop_demo/README.md

-<h2>Download the right release for each chapter:</h2>
-<p>I recommend downloading the chapter as I'm still regularly updating/breaking the repository</p>
+<h2>IMPORTANT Download the right release for each chapter and don't click source code as it gives you the github repo's code and as I'm still regularly updating/breaking the repository's code:</h2>

 <br>